How To Stay Healthy and Heart-Centered

 Both days were very inspiring and you could feel and see the gratitude of these young people and how hard they were working to make our experience truly memorable.

-In Siem Reap, Cambodia, we visited the New Hope Community Centre and village and had dinner in the related restaurant.
-This is a grassroots, NGO organization, that is helping sex worker, their children and others get off the street and become educated. http://www.newhopecambodia.com/
+In Siem Reap, Cambodia, we visited the New Hope Community Centre and village and had dinner in a related restaurant.
+This is a grassroots, NGO organization, that is helping sex worker, their children, and others get off the street and become educated. http://www.newhopecambodia.com/

 In Chiang Mai, Thailand, I visited an elephant sanctuary.
 There were 2 elephants under a year old.
-I had the joy of feeding them banana and sugar cane, and getting in the mud hole to help wash and scrub them.
-It was sad to see an older elephant with part of a missing ear because a past trainer had used a hook and tore his ear.
+I had the joy of feeding them bananas and sugar cane, and getting in the mud hole to help wash and scrub them.
+It was sad to see an older elephant with part of a missing ear because a past trainer had used a hook and torn his ear.

 Back in Bangkok, Thailand, before I headed home I spent a few days on my own.

-So how do I stay healthy and heart centered?
-What I have learnt is that we are all mirrors for each other and as we see those living in difficult situations, our own fears can surface.
-This is when we need to find the compassion for ourselves and how we are feeling.
+So how do I stay healthy and heart-centered?
+What I have learned is that we are all mirrors of each other and as we see those living in difficult situations, our own fears can surface.
+This is when we need to find compassion for ourselves and how we are feeling.

 If we don’t have compassion for ourselves, how do we have compassion for others?

-It is easy to go into sensory overload and it’s important to take some time for self care when you are travelling.
+It is easy to go into sensory overload and it’s important to take some time for self-care when you are traveling.
 In SE Asia, massage is inexpensive and a great way to relax and unwind.
-Grab a coconut water in a real coconut and sit and people watch.
-Not only will you hydrate and balances your electrolytes, you get a different view from being on the go all the time.
+Grab coconut water in a real coconut and sit and people-watch.
+Not only will you hydrate and balances your electrolytes, but you also get a different view from being on the go all the time.

-Travel helps me coming back to who I am and recenter.
+Travel helps me come back to who I am and recenter.

-What do you do to rejuvenate and balance in your life?
+What do you do to rejuvenate and balance your life?